-If you're not working, studying or learning any skills in an activity during your first few months in Workforce Australia Online, you'll have an appointment with the Digital Services Contact Centre.
+If you're not working, studying or learning any skills in your first few months in Workforce Australia Online, you'll receive an appointment notification from the Digital Services Contact Centre.
 This phone appointment is to make sure you're using the support available to help improve your chances of getting a job.

-You can meet your activity requirement with a wide range of activities, work or study.
+You can meet your activity requirement with a wide range of activities.
 These include courses or training to build your skills, gain relevant experience and prepare for work.
 You need to advise of any types of work, study or activities you may have been doing.
 You can report this directly on the website or advise the Digital Services Contact Centre.
-If you're not doing any of these, you may be referred to Employability Skills Training, which you must attend.
+If you're not doing any of these, you may be referred to Employability Skills Training course, which you must attend.